 The fact is that your ability to save the relationship has less to do with the circumstances of the affair and much more to do with the responses to it by both people involved.

 Marriages don't end because of infidelity; they end because of how infidelity is dealt with.

-For example, people often claim as a matter of fact that certain things are simply "unforgivable" (some famous gurus like Dr. Laura actually preach this regularly!) or as a client recently tried to convince me in all earnestness, "There are limits to how much you can love someone".
-Perhaps, but in our quick fix, self-absorbed culture it is our contention that those "limits" are too many and too quickly ascribed, accounting for the failure of a lot of marriages and many couples plagued with infidelity.
+For example, people often claim as a matter of fact that certain things are simply "unforgivable" (some famous gurus like Dr. Laura actually preach this regularly!), or as a client recently tried to convince me in all earnestness, "There are limits to how much you can love someone."
+Perhaps, but in our quick-fix, self-absorbed culture, it is our contention that those "limits" are too many and too quickly ascribed, accounting for the failure of a lot of marriages and many couples plagued with infidelity.

-If you define love as contingent upon your spouse always being faithful and never failing you, especially in the arena of fidelity, or your relationship, and always conforming with your ideas of how it "should be", then I agree with the naysayers - it isn't possible to save a marriage following an affair and you are destined to be consumed by resentment forever.
+If you define love as contingent upon your spouse always being faithful and never failing you or your relationship, especially in the arena of fidelity, and always conforming with your ideas of how it "should be," then I agree with the naysayers.
+It isn't possible to save a marriage following an affair, and you are destined to be consumed by resentment forever.
 In this case, forget forgiveness.

-However, if you define love as we do, as "unconditional contribution" in the face of the extreme failure that can accompany being a mere human being (and, with the caveat that there will be boundaries and standards an unfaithful partner agrees to live by to do the work of healing and redesign), then it is not only possible to save a marriage after infidelity, it is possible to thrive beyond it.
+However, if you define love as we do, as "unconditional contribution" in the face of the extreme failure that can accompany being a mere human being (and with the caveat that there will be boundaries and standards an unfaithful partner agrees to live by to do the work of healing and redesign), then it is not only possible to save a marriage after infidelity, it is possible to thrive beyond it.

 The truth is anything can be forgiven because doing so is an act of will rather than a change of circumstances aligning with what we deem they must, as that represents a set of conditions that have little to do with the work of forgiveness and even less to do with what it means to love.